Published: August 05, 2022 • Updated: September 30, 2022 • 6 min read

 I’ve divided this list into three sections: things to do before you start debugging, during debugging, and after the bug is fixed.

-If you only remember one tip in this list, it should be this: prioritize pair programming for bugfixes.
+If you remember one tip in this list, it should be this: prioritize pair programming for bugfixes.
 You’ll fix the bug faster, learn (and teach) more, and strengthen your team all at once.
 It’s the highest-bandwidth debugging technique I know.

 Pairing can be tough.
 Sharing a dev environment remotely requires great tools.
 Resolving disagreements or experience gaps takes finesse.
 Constant conversation can tax.
-These are real, solvable problems.
+These are real, yet solvable problems.

 When pairing works, you get combined years of experience, the diversity of opinions that each person brings, and even possibly, some fun.